Mach1Studios/m1-research-blog/content/glossary/existing-formats.md

 ##### Type: Object Audio

-Object-based audio is a good example of a spatialisation method that *lends itself* to interactive content, or head-tracked spatial audio.
+[Object-based](../mixing-terms#object-based) audio is a good example of a spatialisation method that lends itself to interactive content, or headtracked spatial audio.

-**Object-based audio refers to a system that sums together audio-objects at runtime/playtime.** This is a commonly used format that is growing in popularity due to its ability to assemble mixes for different configurations in real time, rather than having to create a new mix for each configuration, as seen in [Channel-Based](../mixing-terms#channel-based).
-We see this approach used all the time in game audio (game engines function using object-based audio), as well as proprietary systems such as Dolby Atmos #DolbyAtmos.
-Wave-field synthesis (WFS) is also a type of object-based spatialisation, but not one commonly used in the industry.

-**In object-based audio, metadata from your audio format tells your rendering system where objects are and when they play, depending on the audio delivery system you are using.** Object-based audio is easily made interactive, which may sound great (and it is!), but it has inherent tradeoffs.

-Because object-based audio is a runtime solution (you program rules and it plays by the rules when a user uses it), it can sound different depending on what the user does and how well the rules were designed.
+[Object-based](../mixing-terms#object-based) audio refers to a system that sums together audio objects at runtime or playtime.
+This is commonly used audio mix style used for highly interactive mediums such as games due to its ability to assemble the output mix in real time despite any changing variables or input interactions in the experience.
+In [object-based](../mixing-terms#object-based) audio, metadata from your audio format tells your rendering system where objects are and how they are controlled, depending on the audio delivery system you are using.
+[Object-based](../mixing-terms#object-based) audio is easily made interactive, which may sound great (and it is!), but it has inherent tradeoffs, limitations and challenges for the creation process compared to pre-rendered production workflows.
+Since [object-based](../mixing-terms#object-based) audio is a runtime solution (you program rules and it plays by the rules when a user uses it), it can sound different depending on what the user does and how well the rules were designed.
 However, there is never a complete post-production pipeline, which can remove some essential elements from a mix, and make it difficult to control your listener's experience.

 ---